theiristoken/mint/README.md

 # It's time to grab TiTs!

-The iris Token (TiT) is an ERC-20, living on Optimism, that can only be signature minted by iris Verified Individuals (iVI).
+The iris Token (TiT) is an ERC-20 living on Optimism.
+To mint TiTs, on must be an iris Verified Individual (iVI).

 **Disclaimer: TiT relies on third parties to perform iris Verification.
 We do not collect, process or store any biometric data.**